Alyssa Burnett Adult Life Center

 - Most classes have 4 to 15 students.
 Size varies based on class color, topic and classroom.

 - Most classes last 1 to 2 hours.
 Length varies based on class color and topic.
 One-time events and outings are often 4 to 6 hours long.

 - Most classes run for 12 weeks and align with the quarter schedules of most community and public colleges.

-- Students must enroll for the full 12-week session, unless they are in our Summer Transition Program.
-Families approved under this policy may be excused for 4 absences in up to 4 classes (for a total of 16 missed classes), related only to transition program scheduling during the summer quarter.
-See our policies (PDF).
+- Students must enroll for the full 12-week session unless they are in our Summer Transition Program.
+See our policies for more information (PDF).

 The Burnett Adult Life Center is not designed to be an all-day program.
 We offer a series of classes and activities, allowing you to tailor a schedule based on your interests and class openings.
 Some students enroll in 1 class at a time.
 Others take multiple classes a day, several days a week.
 During the intake process, we figure out what will best serve you.